juliasangster/CrochetProjectPlanner/README.md

 ### Phase 2

-* As a user, I want to be prompted to save my project collection to file when I am about to leave the app
+* As a user, I want to be able to save the entire state of the crochet application to a file.
+I want to be able to select to do so at any time while in the app.
-* As a user, I want to be able to save/load project collections from a file
-* As a user, I want to the option to load my data upon starting the app
+* As a user, I want to the option to load from file a previous state of the crochet application.
+I want to be able to select to do so at any time while in the app.